Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{rem} Theorem~\ref{main_D} is not equivalent to the statement proved independently and concurrently in \cite[Theorem 3.23]{Miz2020}.
-Indeed, the ``double arc diagrams" considered in that paper are defined to correspond to permutations while the ``2-colored arc diagrams'' considered in the present paper are defined to correspond to semibrick pairs.
-Theorem~\ref{main_D} could then be interpreted as saying that any 2-colored arc diagram with $n$ arcs is a double arc diagram. \end{rem}
+\begin{rem} We note that Corollary~\ref{cor:Main_C1} is not equivalent to the statement proved independently and concurrently by Mizuno in \cite[Theorem~3.23]{Miz2020}.
+In that paper, Mizuno introduces ``double arc diagrams'', which are defined to correspond to permutations.
+On the other hand, the ``2-colored noncrossing arc diagrams'' considered in the present paper are defined to correspond only to semibrick pairs.
+To make this difference precise, let $w \in A_n$.
+Then the pair $(\delta(w),\overline{\delta}(w))$ coincides with one of Mizuno's double arc diagrams.
+On the other hand, we have not yet proved that $(\delta(w),\overline{\delta}(w))$ is a 2-colored noncrossing arc diagram.
+This is essentially the content of Corollary~\ref{cor:miz_sec}(1) below.
+Corollary~\ref{cor:miz_sec}(2) further establishes that completable 2-colored noncrossing arc diagrams are precisely those which appear as ``subdiagrams'' of Mizuno's double arc diagrams. \end{rem}